Zoom is a tool for digital meetings, lectures and group discussions that is now a daily part of life at the University.

-Lectures and lessons in Zoom
+Lectures and classes in Zoom

 Five reasons to turn on your camera in Zoom